MikeCsPlayPlace/CubicSplineExtrema/csharp_lang/README.md

 This is the port and redesign of the original Cubic Spline Extrema algorithm implementation from the C language into C#.

-If running VSCode on a mac, you may first have to install scriptcs via:
+If running VSCode on a mac, you may first have to install 'scriptcs' via:
 `brew install scriptcs`

 Also make sure that you have the 'C# for Visual Studio Code (powered by OmniSharp)' extension installed.
 That will also install the dotnet application.